stacks-network/docs/docs/write-smart-contracts/clarity-language/language-functions.md

 #### output: `int | uint`
 #### signature: `(log2 n)`
 #### description:
-Returns the _integer part_ of the power to which the number 2 must be raised to to obtain the value `n`.
-Fails on zero or a negative numbers.
+Returns the _integer part_ of the power to which the number 2 must be raised to obtain the value `n`.
+Fails on zero or a negative number.
 #### example:
 ```clarity
 (log2 u8)   ;; Returns u3